The Built Environment Sustainability Scorecard. Since 2015.

 - Location-neutral.
 Does not advantage or disadvantage a development based on location.

-The BESS Governance Board is responsible for the strategic direction of the BESS, including:
+The SDAPP Governance Board is responsible for the strategic direction of BESS, including

-- resourcing and implementing regular ongoing maintenance needs.
+- overseeing enhancements (upgrades) and regular maintenance activities

 For any questions relating to the governance or administration of BESS please contact us.